 For more information with respect to tree work or tree donations, please refer to the following links:

-The District of Oak Bay is undertaking the development of a new Tree Protection Bylaw.
-This new bylaw would support the vision and direction of the District’s Urban Forest Management Strategy.
+The District of Oak Bay has developed a new Tree Protection Bylaw.
+This new bylaw would supports the vision and direction of the District’s Urban Forest Management Strategy.

 - Oak Bay Urban Forest Strategy [PDF - 1.1 MB]

 - Uplands Park: Restoring and Preserving an Ecological Treasure [PDF - 4.2 MB]

 Grow the Oaks in Oak Bay